Privacy Policy

 Your Healthcare Providers or Family.
 With your consent, we may share your information, including information collected from your use of our Platform, with your health care providers and/or family members (e.g., immediate family or friends) that you designate to receive your information.

 Payment Processors.
 Any payment card information you use to make a payment on the Service is collected and processed directly by our payment processors, such as Stripe.
-Stripe may use your payment data in accordance with its privacy policy, https://stripe.com/privacy.
+Stripe may use your payment data in accordance with its privacy policy, available at https://stripe.com/privacy.

 Business Associate Agreements.
 To ensure the protection of your PHI as required by HIPAA, we enter into Business Associate Agreements (BAAs) with all third-party service providers (business associates) who may have access to PHI in the course of providing services to us.
 These BAAs require our business associates to implement appropriate safeguards to protect the confidentiality, integrity, and availability of PHI they receive, maintain, or transmit on our behalf.
 They also mandate reporting to us any security incidents or breaches of which they become aware.